 A judge's notes, she explained, have to be on the court file to be disclosable and yours, being kept in a drawer at home, are not.

-In 2018 I sent the following request to your home address:
+In 2018 I sent you the following request:

 Following a recent ruling by the ICO I applied to see your handwritten court notes but was denied access on the grounds that they are your personal property.

 So I thought it appropriate to write to your home address to ask if you would kindly furnish me with a copy of those notes, written on 2 March 2005 in

 As there was none of the corroborative, hard evidence* that would make the reasons for my conviction obvious,

 I would like to see if the notes cast any light on how you made your decision.